In our latest blog we look back at the journey to create Recognise Bank

 That is where Recognise Bank, and the brokers and intermediaries we work with, can make a real difference.

-And because with our savings products we are now appealing directly to savers and not just commercial customers, I think the blurring of the distinction between “business” and “consumer” will become even greater, especially when we launch business savings accounts later in the year.
+And because with our savings products we are now appealing directly to savers and not just commercial customers, the blurring of the distinction between “business” and “consumer” will become even greater, especially when we launch business savings accounts in 2022.
 Recognise Bank is here to support local communities and regional economies and help the UK as a whole to thrive.

 Here’s to an even more exciting and successful future!